intldds/intldds.github.io/about.md

 I enjoy writing about things because it [helps me to understand them better](https://twitter.com/benjaminion_xyz/status/1368267425309933573).

-Also, I very much believe in the power of innovation --- rational optimism is the way out.
+Also, I believe that rational optimism is the way out.
 Having a vision is important.
 However, vision without action is useless.
 But action without vision is directionless.

 Contact: [miguelemospereira@gmail.com](mailto:miguelemospereira@gmail.com)